ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 Since the turn order between players is flexible it is important to give everyone a chance to shine.
 Have a small list with each player's name and write down a tick for every action they did.
 This serves as a clear visual indication to how often players act.
 If one player is not acting nearly as much as everyone else, hit them up with something unexpected.

+### Intended failure

+You may choose to fail a roll, vocally or privately.

+### When To Roll

+I only allow rolls when there is a clear goal in mind.

+This is sometimes an issue in, for instance, DnD.
+When a player decides to roll 'Insight' or 'Athletics' or anything.
+Sure, with insight you can be sure they are trying to detect deception, but any other roll should have a goal in mind.

+Also, please don't roll unless you are asked to.
+That's just rude.

 ## Licensing & Usage